 On March 15, 2019, the Fish and Wildlife Service published a rule proposing to prematurely remove gray wolves across the country from the Endangered Species Act.
-This is now the third attempt by the federal government to remove these critical protections; the previous two rejected for violating basic scientific and recovery standards.
-This is a … Continue reading National Wolf Protections in Jeopardy, Take Action Today!
+This is now the … Continue reading National Wolf Protections in Jeopardy, Take Action Today!

-Oregon Department of Fish and Wildlife Status Review Demonstrates that Marbled Murrelet Urgently Needs Endangered Status In response to a petition from multiple conservation organizations, the Oregon Department of Fish and Wildlife (ODFW) has released a status review that demonstrates that the Marbled Murrelet warrants uplisting from threatened to endangered under the Oregon Endangered Species … Continue reading Marbled Murrelet Review Suggests Increased Protections!
+Oregon Department of Fish and Wildlife Status Review Demonstrates that Marbled Murrelet Urgently Needs Endangered Status In response to a petition from multiple conservation organizations, the Oregon Department of Fish … Continue reading Marbled Murrelet Review Suggests Increased Protections!

 For Immediate Release, December 1, 2016 Contacts: Nick Cady, Cascadia Wildlands, (314) 482-3746, email@example.com Noah Greenwald, Center for Biological Diversity, (503) 484-7495, firstname.lastname@example.org Oregon Board of Forestry Reverses Course, Will … Continue reading Oregon Board of Forestry Reverses Course, Will Develop Murrelet Protections

 Maintaining federal protection for wolves re-colonizing areas of the West is likely one of the most important elements to the scientifically defensible recovery of this species.
-Unfortunately, the US Fish and Wildlife Service (USFWS) is currently proposing to strip critical federal protections across all of the lower 48 states.
-As the wolf is both an iconic … Continue reading Maintaining Federal Protections for Western Wolves
+Unfortunately, the proposal by … Continue reading Federal protections for wolves in Western Oregon gone with new delisting by USFWS